bovingi/sierra-flammability/README.md

 ## A GitHub Repository for:

-## Pyro-ecophysiology of Sierra Nevada tree and shrub species: flammability, fuel moisture, and water relations mirror fire regime and drought-tolerance strategies (title pending)
+## Pyro-ecophysiology of Sierra Nevada tree and shrub species: flammability, fuel moisture, and water relations mirror drought-tolerance strategies (title pending)

 ### Indra Boving, Joe Celebrezze, and Max Moritz